 North America is the second-largest market for soil conditioners.
 The U.S. is one of the major crop-producing countries worldwide and is characterized by technological innovation in farming methods and a robust regulatory framework favoring industry dynamics.
 It is one of the major producers of wheat and maize.

-The Middle East & Africa lacks rich and healthy fertile land and is concentrating on developing its agricultural sector owing to rising population and increasing demand for food.
+The Middle East & Africa lacks rich and healthy fertile land and is concentrating on developing its agricultural sector owing to the rising population and increasing demand for food.
 Large sandy terrains in the region have triggered the demand for soil conditioners that improve water retention capacities.
 Compost is the most widely used soil conditioner in this regional market.
 It is considered to be one of the most affordable manures used in the developing countries of Africa.
 The vast and growing agriculture sector coupled with large sandy terrains is expected to drive the regional conditioners market at a CAGR of 5.5%, in terms of revenue, from 2019 to 2025.

 The market is highly competitive with the presence of numerous major players along with local and regional participants.
 Market players have majorly adopted the merger & acquisition strategy as they try to expand their current portfolio of conditioners and tap lucrative opportunities.
 In February 2019, UPL announced the completion of the acquisition of Arysta LifeScience, which is expected to help UPL strengthen its global position and broaden its product scope.

 Key market participants are further involved in developing new organic conditioners with zero-chemical impact on the environment.
 Market leaders such as BASF SE, Solvay S.A., Syngenta AG, Nufarm, and AkzoNobel have well-established sales and distribution network across different regions with a strong product portfolio.

 Market size value in 2019

 CAGR of 5.7% from 2019 to 2025

 2019 - 2025